Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 - leakage currents become increasingly important,
 - useful electrical energy is accumulated less efficiently.

-For this reason, PiRo adopts a two-stage energy storage philosophy consisting of a small high-voltage buffer followed by a larger energy storage capacitor bank rather than directly connecting a very large capacitor to the piezoelectric source.
+For this reason, PiRo proposes a two-stage energy storage architecture consisting of a small high-voltage buffer capacitor followed by a larger energy storage capacitor bank, rather than directly connecting a large capacitor to the piezoelectric source.

 ---